michtieme/KotlinForCxxProgrammers/README.md

 C++ is standardised by the ISO with new revisions of the standard aiming to achieve a 3 year release cadence.
 The current standard is C++20.

+## Qt
+Qt is a cross platform widget framework primarily aimed at the development of rich graphical user interfaces.
+Qt is pronounced 'cute') or it's initials "QT".

+The killer features of Qt are:
+1) Cross platform widget toolkit for C++
+2) Signals and Slots.
+A language construct allowing decoupled communication between objects through the observer pattern
+3) Metaobject compiler (moc) - an interpretation of macros within annotated C++ code to generate additional C++ code to extend the C++ language
+4) QML a declarative UI specification language for laying out graphical components